jacquesramphal/ui-dev-docs/workflow_new.md

 git push
 ```

-If pushing a new branch for the FIRST TIME, use:
+If pushing a new branch for the FIRST TIME (from terminal), use:

-`git push -u upstream 123--new-branch`
+`git push -u origin 123--new-branch`

 ---
 </details>